codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/SQL-UPDATE-7d65.md

 The `UPDATE` SQL keyword lets us __update the records from existing database tables__.

-Let's inspect the data from the `trips` table:
+Let's inspect the data from the `trips` table.

+First, do a `USE EPDriver;` to _use_ the appropiate database and then:

 ```
 mysql> SELECT * FROM trips;